Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 Communicate Body and Intensity

 One of the most helpful things you can share is your preference for light, medium, or full-bodied wines.
-These terms refer to weight and richness on the palate, not only to flavor.
+These terms refer to weight and richness on the palate, not just flavor strength.

 • Light-bodied wines such as Pinot Noir or Gamay feel fresh and easy to drink.